adam-on-the-internet/dsm-pth/src/assets/dsm_procedural_rules/partial_rules-2013_09_23.md

 ### Rule 33.
 Motion to Reconsider

 A motion to reconsider
-must be made by a Council member who was on the prevailing side9 in the original action or by a Council Member absent at the time of the original action.
+must be made by a Council member who was on the prevailing side in the original action or by a Council Member absent at the time of the original action.
 The sponsoring of the reconsideration of a matter by the Mayor, or other presiding officer, has the